The University of Maine at Farmington’s Alpine Operations Certificate program: Turn your passion for skiing and

 We asked Maine’s top ski area management what they look for in hire-able and promote-able employees and they told us they spot their best talent in their ski school programs — the skiing and snowboarding instructors who work closely with their customers of all ages: children, teens and adults.

-Hearing that, we built our Alpine Operations Certificate on a ski school model.
+Hearing that, we built our Alpine Operations Certificate on the ski school model.
 Farmington’s Titcomb Mountain (just 7 minutes from campus — you can see it from the windows of our Scott Hall residence hall) will serve as your on-hill learning lab.

 There, you’ll be heavily involved in running Titcomb’s successful UMF Snowcats children’s learn-to-ski program.
 And you’ll also teach young adults, fellow UMF students and others to ski and snowboard.